KSP-KOS/KOS/doc/source/structures/gui_widgets/box.rst

     .. method:: ADDSPACING(size)

-        :parameter size: :??: the size of the area to take up with empty space.
+        :parameter size: the size of the area to take up with empty space.
+        :type size: :struct:`Scalar`
         :return:
         :rtype: :struct:`Spacing`